Deltoid

 The deltoid has a significant role in shoulder abduction as well as smaller roles in flexion and extension movements of the arm.
 When the three parts of the deltoid contract simultaneously, it results in abduction of the shoulder when the arm is already held at 15 degrees of abduction.
 The deltoid cannot initiate abduction, so the initial 15 degrees of abduction are produced by the supraspinatus muscle

 In addition, each part of the deltoid muscle can contract independently, producing other arm movements.
 When the anterior deltoid contracts alone, it produces extension and lateral rotation of the arm.
 When the lateral part of the deltoid contracts independently, it causes the arm to abduct.
-And finally, contraction of the posterior deltoid causes the arm to flex and medially rotate.
-The anterior and posterior deltoid muscle fibers are used to swing the arms when walking.
+Contraction of the posterior deltoid causes the arm to flex and medially rotate.
+On top of that, the anterior and posterior deltoid muscle fibers are used to swing the arms when walking.

-Finally, the deltoid plays an important role in stabilizing the glenohumeral joint, especially when carrying weights with the arm completely adducted down at the side (e.g. when carrying grocery bags) where it prevents inferior displacement of the glenohumeral joint.
+Lastly, the deltoid plays an important role in stabilizing the glenohumeral joint, especially when carrying weights with the arm completely adducted (e.g., when carrying grocery bags) where it prevents inferior displacement of the glenohumeral joint.

 Can you injure your deltoid muscle?

-The deltoid muscle can become injured by repeated overhead activities; sports injuries (e.g. water polo, swimming, baseball); and motor vehicle crashes, leading to a deltoid muscle tear or strain.
+The deltoid muscle can become injured by repeated overhead activities; sports injuries such as from water polo, swimming, or baseball; and motor vehicle crashes, all of which can lead to tears or strains.
 Deltoid muscle tears are uncommon and typically related to massive rotator cuff tears or traumatic shoulder dislocations

-In addition, injury to the axillary nerve, including those caused by humeral fractures, dislocation of the shoulder, or mechanical stress (e.g. incorrect use of crutches) may affect the functioning of the nerve and, consequently, the deltoid muscle.
-Symptoms of axillary nerve palsy (i.e. paralysis) or injury can lead to atrophy of the deltoid muscle, causing loss of muscle tone and a flat appearing shoulder.
-There may also be muscle weakness and loss of sensation to the skin overlying the deltoid muscle.
+In addition, injuries to the axillary nerve, including those caused by humeral fractures, dislocation of the shoulder, or mechanical stress (e.g., incorrect use of crutches) may affect the functioning of the nerve and, consequently, the deltoid muscle.
+Symptoms of axillary nerve palsy (i.e., paralysis) or injury can lead to atrophy of the deltoid muscle, causing loss of muscle tone and a flat-appearing shoulder.
+There may also be muscle weakness and loss of sensation to the skin overlying the deltoid muscle

-Finally, injury to the deltoid muscle may occur as a result of repeated intramuscular injections of vaccines, antibiotics, and other medications as well as during an anterior surgical approach to the shoulder joint.
+Finally, injury to the deltoid muscle may occur due to repeated intramuscular injections of vaccines, antibiotics, and other medications as well as during an anterior surgical approach to the shoulder joint.

 Treatment of deltoid injuries depends on the degree and type of injury.
-In general, deltoid strains and partial tears can be treated with rest, ice, and medications to help alleviate the pain (e.g. acetaminophen or paracetamol, ibuprofen, etc.).
+In general, deltoid strains and partial tears can be treated with rest, ice, and medications to help alleviate the pain, such as acetaminophen, or paracetamol, and ibuprofen.
 Once movement becomes pain free, individuals may benefit from physical therapy and gentle stretching to expedite healing and prevent future strains.
-Minor strains may take one to two weeks to recover, whereas deltoid tears may take a few months to heal.
+Minor strains may take 1-2 weeks to resolve, whereas deltoid tears may take a few months.

 What are the most important facts to know about the deltoid muscle?

 The deltoid is one of the intrinsic muscles of the shoulder.
-Its main function is to produce shoulder abduction and contributes to the stabilization of the glenohumeral joint and swinging of the arms when walking.
+Its main function is to produce shoulder abduction.
+It also contributes to the stabilization of the glenohumeral joint and swinging of the arms when walking.
 The deltoid muscle is innervated by the axillary nerve.
-It may become injured by repeated overhead activities, traumatic injuries, repeated intramuscular injections, surgery, or lesions of the axillary nerve.
+It may become injured by repeated overhead activities, traumatic injuries, repeated intramuscular injections, surgery, or damage to the axillary nerve.

 References